xdanielex/gpx-slope-colors/README.md

 | Strava, Komoot, Gaia GPS, Google Earth | no | track opens fine, drawn in one colour |

 **OsmAnd** takes a free-form hex code, so you get exactly the colour you asked for, plus the line width and the direction arrows.
-Needs OsmAnd **4.9.10 or newer**; older versions collapse a multi-track file to a single colour on import.
+When importing, choose *separate tracks* rather than *as one track* — merging the tracks merges the colours away.

 **Garmin** uses a closed list: its schema allows only **17 fixed colour names**, no hex codes.
 Each colour you pick is matched to the nearest allowed name in